 Grilled pork tenderloin on a serving plate with grilled vegetables on the side.

-This grilled pork tenderloin is soaked in a garlic and herb marinade, then cooked on the grill under caramelized and tender.
+This grilled pork tenderloin is soaked in a garlic and herb marinade, then cooked on the grill until caramelized and tender.
 A quick and easy meal option that pairs well with a variety of side dishes!

 Course Main